“There has been a car theft in parking lot GG.”

 - Initiating a bomb threat

-Strategy Helps You Transition From Your Current Operation State
+Strategy Helps You Transition from Your Current State

 - Awareness: do you regularly have enough resources to contain a small issue or large-scale terrorist threat?

-- Communication: Whether faced with a wet spill or an active shooter incident, do you have streamlined communication capabilities?
+- Communication: Whether faced with a wet spill or an active shooter incident, do you have real-time communications in place?

-- Documentation: Documenting every detail of every incident is necessary for protecting your property from liability – are you capturing every detail?
-Is the documentation complete and legible?
+- Documentation: Documenting every detail of every incident is necessary for protecting your property from liability.
+Are you capturing every aspect?
+Is the documentation complete and accurate?

 - Analysis: Are you able to review each day to optimize for the future.